Texas Severe Storms, Flooding and Tornadoes (DR-1257)

 December 1, 1998

 SAN ANTONIO, Texas -- As of Nov.
-24, state and federal officials have approved more than $1.5 million in disaster assistance funds to help residents of Seguin who have applied for help following the Oct.
+24, state and federal officials have approved more than $6 million in disaster assistance funds to help residents of Cuero and Victoria who have applied for help following the Oct.
 17-31 floods in south and central Texas.
-Officials with the Federal Emergency Management Agency (FEMA) and the Texas Division of Emergency Management (DEM) released the following figures on the status of disaster recovery assistance in Guadalupe County and Seguin.
+Officials with the Federal Emergency Management Agency (FEMA) and the Texas Division of Emergency Management (DEM) today released the following figures on the status of disaster recovery assistance in Cuero and Victoria, and the counties of DeWitt and Victoria.

 November 30, 1998